-The graph shown below shows the number of states that have implemented various laws against cyberbullying.
+The graph given below shows the number of states that have implemented various laws against cyberbullying.

-49 states in the US, except for Montana, has implemented a ‘School Policy’ that mandates all schools under their jurisdiction to have formal policies to help identify cyberbullying in their schools and take necessary actions against it.
+About Forty-nine states in the US – except for Montana – have implemented a ‘School Policy’ that mandates all schools under their jurisdiction to have formal policies to help identify cyberbullying in their schools and take necessary actions against it.

-48 states have included cyberbullying or online harassment laws; whereas 44 states have implemented criminal sanction for cyberbullying or electronic harassments.
+Forty-eight states have included cyberbullying or online harassment laws, whereas forty-four states have implemented criminal sanction for cyberbullying or electronic harassments.

-45 states have given schools legal sanction for taking necessary actions to discipline their students in the event of cyberbullying and 16 states have laws that allow schools to monitor off-campus cyberbullying activities of their students.
+Forty-five states have given schools legal sanction for taking necessary actions to discipline their students in the event of cyberbullying, and sixteen states have laws that allow schools to monitor off-campus cyberbullying activities of their students.

-To know about the sexting laws which is also a part of cyberbullying click here.
+To know about the sexting laws – which are also covered under cyberbullying – click here.